 April 18 is the day for all of Amateur Radio to celebrate and tell the world about the science we can help teach, the community service we can provide and the fun we have.

-Brazil: LABRE Roraima PV8AA will have various activities and satellite communications with Scout participation, including by young Venezuelan refugees..
+- Brazil: LABRE Roraima, PV8AA, will sponsor various activities and satellite operations with participation by Scouts, including young Venezuelan refugees.

 - Radio Amateurs of Canada has decided to hold a new “Get on the Air on World Amateur Radio Day” special event in which we encourage as many Amateurs as possible to get on the air and contact as many RAC stations as possible.
 For more information please visit https://www.rac.ca/operating/world-amateur-radio-day-april-18/

 - Denmark: Operators in Denmark will be permitted to use the call signs 5P0WARD and 5P0WHD on April 18.
 Single operators will be assigned a special suffix extension (00 to 99) to distinguish individual stations, e.g., 5P0WARD/36 or 5P0WHD/7.
 Speciel Awards will be available for contacts with stations on all modes and bands.
 Read more on the qrz.com